xbarat/grounding-llm-prototypes/backend/linear/issues.md

 # Pipeline Issues

+## 495: Dataframe has a nested constructor column
+The constructor column is a nested list of dictionaries, which is not the expected format.
+This is causing issues while generating code, as the AI models prompt is not able to handle this format for advanced queries where conversion and analysis is required.

+### Details:
+1. **Current Behavior**:

+2. **Root Causes**:

+3. **Impact**:

 ## #471: Parallel Entity Detection Fails for Implicit Multi-Entity Queries
 Pipeline fails to detect multiple entities when they're implied rather than explicitly listed in query params.
 Affects rain/weather and trend analysis.